tilden/tilden.github.io/about.md

 	</a>
 </div>

 I began web design even before I got my degree in Computer Science, which led me to focus on human-computer interaction during graduate school.
 I realized then that what I was truly passionate about was design itself, thus leading to my current role as a UX designer.
-Right now, I'm working at [Sicom Systems](http://www.sicom.com), where I strive to make systems used in quick-serve restaurants easier to use.
-To get a better idea of the kinds of products I work on, check out the [Restaurant Management System redesign project](/projects/restaurant_management)!
+Right now, I'm working at [Indeed.com](http://www.indeed.com) as a Design Technologist, where I work closely with the design team to build functional prototypes!

 I also enjoy [taking pictures](https://www.instagram.com/freakified/), and even co-author a [webcomic](http://www.scrapinold.com/23.html)!
 My greatest personal achievement is the creation of [JGA: Crossroads of Destiny](/projects/jga), a complete video game, from scratch.